zlhshn/checkout_page/README.md

 # checkout_page

 ## Description
-✨ Project aims to create a real basic checkout page of e-commerce website.<br>
+✨ Project aims to create a basic checkout page of e-commerce website.<br>
 ✨ This is my first checkout page.